VMAT / RapidArc

 The AOIs are projected onto the images.
 Where edges cut through pixels, the partial value of the pixel inside the AOI is used.
 Accommodating partial pixels improves the quality of comparison between EPIDs of differing resolution.

-Millenium Collimator (click for full sized image)
+Millennium Collimator (click for full sized image)

 Example of VMAT Numerical Portion of Report: